from copy import deepcopy

 Returns:

-A new ``IRanges`` object with reduced intervals.
+A new ``IRanges`` object with reduced ranges.

 """